-HB110, the previous state budget, stopped paying open enrollment as an increase to other revenue for the district.
-This is projected below as zeros to help show the difference between projected FY24-FY28 Line 1.06 revenues and historical FY21 through FY23 revenues on the five-year forecast.
 Open-enrolled students will be counted in the enrolled student base at the school district where they are being educated, and state aid will follow the students.
 Open-enrolled student revenues will be included in Line 1.035 as basic state aid.

 Interest income is based on the district cash balances and increased interest rates due to the Federal Reserve raising rates to curb inflation.
-Once the economy stabilizes, there will be pressure on the Federal Reserve to lower interest rates, which we believe will be sometime in 2024, decreasing the opportunity for more significant interest income for the district.
+Once the economy stabilizes, there will be pressure on the Federal Reserve to lower interest rates, which we believe will begin sometime in 2024, decreasing the opportunity for more significant interest income for the district.
 We will continue to monitor the investments for the district.
-Rentals are expected to return to pre-pandemic levels over time.
-All other revenues are expected to continue on historical trends.